ethdmill/csv_to_sqlite/README.md

 ## Unleashing the Beast (How to Run)

 Simply clone the repo, open up the program, and build/run the main class!
-The databse, "bad" data vfile, and log file will all generate.
+The database, "bad" data file, and log file will all generate.

 ## Some Notes